It’s tea time…

 Instruction

-• After you’ve made the filling, make small balls out of the potato-veggie filling.
+• Make small balls out of the potato-veggie filling.

 • Make sure the filling is dry.

-• In a bowl, combine gram flour, salt, chilly powder if using along with enough water to make a thick batter.
+• In a bowl, combine gram flour, salt, chili powder if using along with enough water to make a thick batter.

 • Batter should be of thick constituency, it should hold on to the potato-veggie mix.